- Artist 's pursuit of expressive freedom

-The abstract paintings of British artist Gheorghe Virtosu is filled with interwoven tensions: it is at once authentic yet also fantastical; it is simultaneously bold while also inviting the viewer to engage.
-These diametrically opposed characteristics combine to create a revolutionary body of work that combines rich color, great energy, and motion to invoke a sense of passion within each painting.
+The abstract paintings of British artist Gheorghe Virtosu are filled with interwoven tensions: authentic yet also fantastical and bold while inviting the viewer to engage.
+These create a revolutionary body of work that combines rich color, great energy, and motion to invoke a sense of passion within each painting.

-Beneath these compelling surface tensions captured in Gheorghe Virtosu ’s work lies the artist ’s pursuit of expressive freedom, a luxury afforded to the artist only after his youthful years.
+Beneath these compelling surface tensions lies the artist ’s pursuit of expressive freedom, a luxury afforded to the artist only after his youthful years.
 Growing up in Socialist Eastern Bloc countries, the artist experienced oppression as a young man, the culmination of which was a period of incarceration.
-Wanting to liberate himself from such bondage, Virtosu turned to abstract art to channel his energies into a vehicle for change.
-He looked to his childhood love of drawing and recalled how such activity helped him cope with feelings of unhappiness and right the wrongs that the world had wrought in his life.

 Accordingly, he began painting, using each stroke of his brush to invoke a sense of personal catharsis on the canvas.
 The artist mentioned in a recent reflective blog post: